markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

      Still using clean-blog css instead of min.css on this page only, and same for bootstrap.css

-    TO DECIDE: LEFT aligin is best for the title decided. if keeping hr then added margin: 0px; and changed from 100px to 33% - need to either find a good middle ground or lose it entirely;
+    TO DECIDE: LEFT align is best for the title decided. if keeping hr then added margin: 0px; and changed from 100px to 33% - need to either find a good middle ground or lose it entirely;

 	#################   FONT AWESOME
 	 http://fontawesome.io/icons/